Form 1099 Due Diligence: Avoid Costly Mistakes

 IRC Chapter 4 (FATCA): Creates a due diligence obligation for US Withholding Agents to verify payee identity when it involves virtually any cross-border payment.

-Limited Liability Company (LLC): Can be a single member (much like a sole proprietor) or a multi member.
+Limited liability company (LLC): An LLC is a corporate structure where members cannot be held accountable for the company’s debts or liabilities.
+This can shield business owners from losing their entire life savings if, for example, someone were to sue the company.
+Can be a single member (much like a sole proprietor) or a multi-member.
 It shares certain traits of both corporations as well as partnerships or sole proprietorships.
 It is not a corporation.

 Safe Harbor: A safe harbor is a provision of a statute or a regulation that specifies that certain conduct will be deemed not to violate a given rule.
 It is usually found in connection with a vaguer, overall standard. (en.wikipedia.org)